maxexcloo/Docker/README.md

 to meet my needs.

 **Directory Structure**

-- **nginx**

-    nginx based frameworks have a simple directory structure that can be used to easily deploy web applications using a volume on /app.
+All frameworks have a simple directory structure that can be used to easily deploy web applications.
 Try it for yourself.
-    See below for detailed commands.
+See below for an example (all applications & services follow this basic structure).

-        /app # application directory, not modified at runtime /config
+    /app - application directory (web root, etc), not modified at runtime index.html - example application
+    /config - configuration directory, not modified at runtime /init - init file directory, not modified at runtime application - executed at startup of application fastcgi-*.conf - included by nginx
-                nginx-*.conf # included by nginx
+        nginx-*.conf - included by nginx
-                php-*.conf # included by php-fpm
+        php-*.conf - included by php-fpm
-            /root
-                ... # root web directory (index is index.html or index.php)
-        /data # data directory, modified at runtime (can be a volume) /logs
+    /data - data directory, modified at runtime (can be a volume) /logs
             nginx.log # nginx log file
             php-fpm.log # php-fpm log file
-            /secure
-                ... # private files such as passwords or keys

 **Usage**
 The following commands can be used to deploy some of the services offered by the